macaroni-os/macaroni-site/site/content/faq/_index.md

 ```

-b) At this point, it's possible update the repository and get the new urls:
+b) At this point, it's possible to update the repository and get the new urls:

 ```
 $# luet repo update